BenKnox9/etude10-pushingButtons/README.md

 These 4 nested lists assumed that the game as a whole was made up of 5 tiles by 5 tiles, however we could ignore tiles which weren't being used for buttons with the unpressable grid.

-To set up the initial game state this is what we did: grid will have true wherever there is a button which is unpressed.
+To set up the initial game state this is what we did: <br>
+grid will have true wherever there is a button which is unpressed.
 For colours, every matching character will have the same colour, and same with shape.
 For unpressable, anything that is set to true will be a tile which is not included in the game.

 From here we pass the starting state of the game into the solve method.
 The solve method is where the BFS will take place.
 The solve method will check if the game is complete (all buttons are pressed down) and if so return the solution.
 If not it will add itself to visitedStates and then press another button.
 This process will repeat until a solution is found.